panzerdp/dmitripavlutin.com/content/posts/117-javascript-method/index.md

 `greet() { .... }` is a method defined on an object literal.
 Such type of definition is named *shorthand method definition* (available starting ES2015).

-There's also a longer syntax of how you can define methods:
+There's also a longer syntax of methods definition:

 ```javascript{4-6}
 const world = {